 While the library cannot assume the responsibility of enforcing laws related to materials potentially harmful to minors, it can establish policies that attempt to limit the opportunities for minors to access or be exposed to materials beyond the reasonable boundaries of what may be considered appropriate for minors.
 In applying this concept, the Eagle Mountain Public Library relies not only on definitions contained in state laws, but also on the notion that its collection development policies establish broad boundaries of appropriateness which in turn create an expectation of what parents may anticipate their children will encounter at the library.

 Consequently, content limitations for minors are somewhat more stringent than those for adults, and the basis established for staff to intervene is accordingly broader.

-1. Staff members shall intervene in the use of the Internet by a minor when the minor is accessing materials which contain material that is harmful to Minors, which may be obscene, or which contains child sexual abuse materials.
+1. Staff members may intervene in the use of the Internet by a minor when the minor is accessing materials which are sexually explicit, in accordance with criteria stated under "Display of Information which May be harmful to Minors", or which may be obscene based on criteria established by the United States Supreme Court and reflected in Utah Code Annotated 76-10-1203, which reads: